DSC-SPIDAL/mlcommons-cosmoflow/README.md

 However, we recommend running this modified command in your project directory.

+NOTE: get large data takes a while

 ```bash
 rivanna> cd $PROJECT
 rivanna> make -f mlcommons-cosmoflow/scripts/rivanna/Makefile get-data
 ```

+The download and uncompression of the small dataset will take about 1 minute.
+The download and uncompression of the large dataset will take about ?? minutes.

 The download of both datasets takes ?? seconds.
 The uncompression of that data takes ?? seconds.